TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Introduction/Index.rst

   :ref:`Full reference <ctrl>`

-.. container:: table-row

-   Section
-         interface
+['interface'] Backend interface handling

-   Description
-         **The backend interface handling**

   The "interface" section contains properties related to the tables display in the backend, mostly the Web > List module.

   :ref:`Full reference <interface>`

-.. container:: table-row

-   Section
-         columns

-   Description
-         **The individual fields**
+['columns'] Individual fields

   The "columns" section contains configuration for each table *field* (also called "column") which can be edited in the backend.

   The configuration includes both properties for the display in the backend as well as the processing of the submitted data.

   Each field can be configured as a certain "type" (e.g. checkbox, selector, input field, text area, file or db-relation field, user defined etc.) and for each type a separate set of additional properties applies.
 These properties are clearly explained for each type.

   :ref:`Full reference <columns>`

-.. container:: table-row

-   Section
-         types

-   Description
-         **The form layout for editing**
+['types'] Form layout for editing

   The "types" section defines how the fields in the table (configured in the "columns" section) should be arranged inside the editing form; in which order, with which "palettes" (see below) and with which possible additional features applied.

   :ref:`Full reference <types>`

-.. container:: table-row

-   Section
-         palettes

-   Description
-         **The palette fields order**
+['palettes'] Palette fields order

   A palette is just a list of fields which will be arranged horizontally side-by-side.
-But the main idea is that these fields can be displayed in the top-frame of the backend interface on request so they don't display inside the main form.
-In this way they are kind of hidden fields which are brought forth either by clicking an icon in the main form or (more usual) when you place the cursor in a form field of the main form).

   :ref:`Full reference <palettes>`

 .. _tca-structure-deeper: